collocations.org

 Excessive levels of lead were found in the water.

-keen amateurs who work hard, with varying levels of success
+They work hard, but with varying levels of success.

 a generous level of financial support for the arts